junxit/us-congress-bills-112/metadata.md

 - 2011-07-22 — Message on Senate action sent to the House.
 - 2011-07-22 — Passed Senate with amendments by Unanimous Consent. (consideration: CR S4850-4852; text as passed Senate: CR S4850-4852)
 - 2011-07-22 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.(consideration: CR S4850-4852; text as passed Senate: CR S4850-4852)
+- 2011-07-25 — Received in the House.
+- 2011-07-25 — Referred to the Committee on Oversight and Government Reform, and in addition to the Committee on Armed Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2011-07-25 — Referred to the Committee on Oversight and Government Reform, and in addition to the Committee on Armed Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.